-SCRIPTURE CHRISTIAN HISTORY & THEOLOGY CHRISTIANITY, CHURCH & CULTURE Biblical Languages History of Christianity Marketplace Theology Old Testament Doctrinal Theology Interdisciplinary Studies New Testament Spiritual Theology Christianity & the Arts Biblical Studies World Christianity Applied Theology
+SCRIPTURE CHRISTIAN HISTORY & THEOLOGY CHRISTIANITY, CHURCH & CULTURE Biblical Languages History of Christianity Marketplace Theology

 ^{}Both History of Christianity I & II are required for the History of Christianity and the World Christianity concentrations.

 ^{}Both Theology I & II are required for the Doctrinal Theology and the Spiritual Theology concentrations.